 Clubs & Activities

-Our clubs are divided into four main categories: affinity, mission, publications and social.
+Our clubs are divided into four main categories: social identity, mission, publications, and interest.

 Brothers for Academic and Social Enrichment (BASE)

 A support group for male students of color in the Upper School.
 BASE fosters a sense of brotherhood and family by creating an environment where minority students can share their unique life experiences, views, ideas and culture with other students who are similar to them.
 It's a stimulating club, well worth the lunch period you spend.
 You will leave with more friends and a greater sense of belonging in the GFS community.

 Chaverim is a support and discussion group for issues related to Judaism for Jews and non-Jews alike.
 Anyone who is interested in finding out more about Judaism or discussing the many issues surrounding it and the state of Israel is encouraged to join.

 FOCUS (Fellowship of Christians in Universities & Schools)

 FOCUS is a non-denominational weekly Bible study to answer questions about faith.
 Previous lessons have included parallels between the new and old testaments, addressing the coexistence of science and religion, what it means to be a Christian, and making a summary of the entire book of John.
 FOCUS is open to all regardless of religious background, it is not a Christian affinity group.
 Doughnuts will be provided most weeks.

 LASSO (Latin American Student Solidarity Organization)

 This group provide a space for students from Latin American backgrounds to gather and make new friends.